November 19, 2021

 The Great Commission – essentially “go and make disciples of all nations” – is found in Matthew 28:18-20.
 It was given to the 11 remaining apostles after Jesus’ resurrection, just before Jesus left Earth and ascended to heaven.
 Amazingly, in verse 17 it tells us that they worshiped Jesus and that “some were doubtful”!
 And this is whom Jesus left the entire work of God on earth to – the whole enchilada.

 Chapter 1 of 1 Corinthians, tells us that God chose the weak, foolish, base, and despised things of the world to do his work.
 That’s the hobbits, a metaphor for us – the disciples who may doubt, whom the world looks down upon, whose only resources are from God.
 1 Corinthians 1:31 says that Jesus is our wisdom, righteousness, sanctification, and redemption.

 Often we can live like hobbits, enjoying life in our insulated realm, eschewing change or “adventure,” and viewing ourselves as small and impotent.
 But God called us hobbits to save the world, to bring the good news to all sorts of places, to do things that the obvious candidates can’t, tasks that can only be done by those who rely on all that Jesus is.

 We are God’s workmanship, designed for good works (Ephesians 2:10) – the amazing works that only God can do.
 That’s why God put his very power in us (Ephesians 1:19 and 3:20), so we can do the works that Jesus did (John 14:12).

-In my book Messy Hope, you will find that everyday people with no impressive resume are used by God to do powerful things that affect individuals and their entire community.
+In my book Messy Hope, you will find that everyday people with no impressive resumes are used by God to do powerful things that affect individuals and their entire communities.
 Join these folks that some might consider “weak” or even “base” in turning the world upside down!